 Before UCSD, I completed my M.S. in Machine Learning at MBZUAI under Kun Zhang.
 During that time, I was also a visiting student at CMU, working with Peter Spirtes.
 I worked on causal learning and identification problems, with using them to improve downstream generative models and scientific discovery.
 My master’s thesis can be found here.

-Prior to MBZUAI, I earned my undergraduate degree from UESTC, advised by Jie Shao, and conducted research as an intern in the NLP group at Shanghai AI Lab, led by Lingkong Peng.
+Prior to MBZUAI, I obtained my Bachelor from UESTC, advised by Jie Shao, and also interned in the NLP group at Shanghai AI Lab, led by Lingpeng Kong.

 Journal: IEEE Transactions on Image Processing (TIP) 2024